ncatlab/nlab-content/pages/2/1/1/2/2112/content.md

 The first instance is the theorem of Borel--Weil, (J-P. Serre, Bourbaki Seminar 100, 1953/54) which asserts that if $B$ is the [[Borel subgroup]] of the complex semisimple group $G^{\mathbb{C}}$ (which can be considered as the [[complexification]] of a [[compact Lie group]] $G$ with the [[maximal torus]] $T=G\cap B\subset G$), then all unitary irreducible representations can be obtained as the spaces of (anti)-holomorphic line bundles associated to the principal fibration $G\to G/B$ over the generalized [[flag variety]] $G^{\mathbb{C}}/B\cong G/T$ with the fiber $\mathbb{C}_\chi$, which is the $1$-dimensional representation corresponding to a dominant integral [[character]] $\chi$; and viceversa, all such spaces of sections are irreducible.
 The inner product is inherited from the hermitean structure on the line bundle.

-There is an extension to higher cohomologies instead of spaces of sections, called the **Borel--Weil--Bott theorem** and numerous extensions, e.g. to Harish--Chandra sheaves to construct the infinite-dimensional representations.
+There are numerous extensions e.g. to Harish--Chandra sheaves to construct the infinite-dimensional representations.
 The original proof is by geometric and analytic methods; some of the modern extensions of the method use the algebraic [[D-module]] theory and are based on the [[Beilinson-Bernstein localization]] theorem.
 There are even extensions to [[quantum groups]].

 ## Related concepts